 Prior to his current position, he was Provost and Chief Academic Officer at Dowling College, a small private institution in New York.
 As Provost, Dr. Wilkens’s primary focus was curricular enhancement and improved efficiency in all areas of operation.
 Dr. Wilkens successfully steered Dowling College off warning for two MSCHE standards in Spring 2015 and succeeded in obtaining MSCHE approval for three Substantive Change Requests (July 2015) to allow curricular offerings at partner sites in Manhattan, Brooklyn and Nassau County.
 At Dowling, he was one of the major architects of a new initiative aimed at making experiential learning a required part of the college experience.

 Dr. Wilkens earned his PhD in Biology at Binghamton University in 1994.
 He went on to a Post-Doctoral position at Dartmouth College followed by a second at the University of Connecticut.
 His research area is ecology with a focus on plant-insect herbivore interactions.
 Dr. Wilkens has also published work on the teaching of biological concepts.
-Currently, Dr. Wilkens holds a tenured full Professor line in the Biology Department of Salisbury University, and at Dowling College he was a biology professor for 16 years.
-Dr. Wilkens served as Chair of Biology at Dowling College for seven years.
+Currently, Dr. Wilkens holds a tenured full Professor line in the Biology Department of Salisbury University.
+At Dowling College, he was a biology professor for 16 years, serving as Chair of Biology for seven years.